- Job Seekers

 Also, conveniently located across the state, Wisconsin's Job Centers offer employment assistance to employers and job seekers, including priority of service for veterans.
 Many employers find talent to fill current job openings by connecting with thousands of job seekers who visit Job Centers daily.
 Contact your local Job Center to access career development services, education and training opportunities, assistance with searching for jobs and interview and resume preparation and more.

 All veterans receive Priority of Service at Wisconsin Job Centers.
 Veterans receive priority for programs and products operated through the Job Centers including early entry to Career Fairs, exclusive access to job postings on JCW for the first 24 hours of posting and federal adult and dislocated worker programs.
+For a list of job fairs and hiring events in your area, please check the Workforce Events calendar.

 Wisconsin State Government Seeks Qualified Veterans for Employment